discordjs/guide/guide/interactions/modals.md

 <img width=450 src="./images/modal-example.png">

 ::: warning
 Showing a modal must be the first response to an interaction.
 You cannot `defer()` or `deferUpdate()` then show a modal later.
+If you have already replied to the original interaction, you must reply from another new interaction instance type.

 ### Input styles

-Currently there are two different input styles available:
+Currently, there are two different input styles available:
 - `Short`, a single-line text entry;
 - `Paragraph`, a multi-line text entry similar to the HTML `<textarea>`;

 ### Input properties

-In addition to the `customId`, `label` and `style`, a text input can be customised in a number of ways to apply validation, prompt the user, or set default values via the <DocsLink path="class/TextInputBuilder" /> methods:
+In addition to the `customId`, `label`, and `style`, a text input can be customized in several  ways to apply validation, prompt the user, or set default values via the <DocsLink path="class/TextInputBuilder" /> methods:

 ```js
 const input = new TextInputBuilder()